TsuniQwer/ipInfo/README.md

 # ipInfo
-## Check what's your ip and location - country
+## Check what's your ip and information differents ip's
 ```
 Shows ip's location (longitude and latitude), region, city and country
 ```